ndiab/ndiab.github.io/_posts/2018-04-26-BreizhCTF-SaveTheWorld.markdown

 <i>Note : This script must be run from a no-root user</i>

-It will extract all the different tcp streams founded in the **bzh.pcap** into the **output** directory.
+It will extract all the different tcp streams found in the **bzh.pcap** into the **output** directory.
 This is the list of the extracted files :

 ![breizhctf](/assets/bzh_2k18/streams_list.png){: .center}

-exactly 20 tcp streams have been extracted, let see now what are they looking :
+exactly 20 tcp streams have been extracted, let see now what are they looking like :

 ![breizhctf](/assets/bzh_2k18/streams_display.png){: .center}